j-j-martin/session-saver/README.md

 &nbsp;

 The frontend was made using the Qt designer.
 With it, you can simply drag UI-Elements into a window (WYSIWYG-Editor).
-The code is written automatically using the qt-framework.
+The code for the GUI is written automatically using the qt-framework.

 &nbsp;